BLuedtke/SportlerToCSVAndPlot/README.md

 This is a personal project with no explicit support for anybody else.

-These Scripts allow the processing of logs from the Android App "Sportler" CAPTURED WITH AN HTC10.
+These Scripts allow the processing of logs from the Android App "Sportler" CAPTURED WITH AN HTC10 - USING THE "SPT" FILE FORMAT ONLY.
+The App Sportler switched to the GPX format sometime after 2018.

 A Log is converted to 2 csv-files, one with the additional (calculated/deduced) values/columns: SpeedDiff and Acceleration.
 The resulting CSV-file can be visualized with plotly.

 --------